Submissions

 9. Potential conflicts of interest

-Original research papers should report novel research projects that yield valuable insights into topics within the scope of the journal.
-These papers should be divided into:
+Original Research Papers: original research papers should report novel research projects that yield valuable insights into topics within the scope of the journal.
+If submitting an original research paper, please include:

 1. A structured abstract (about 250 words)